davidlesches/towncrier/README.md

 //= require towncrier
 ```

-**Step 4:** Remember to start up the Private Pub and Sidekiq (or Resque) processes as explained in their respective documentation.
+Remember to start up the Private Pub and Sidekiq (or Resque) processes as explained in their respective documentation.

 ## Setting Up the Targets

-You need to define which model in your app represents the users who will be receiving these notifications.
+You need to define which model in your app represents the users ("targets") who will be receiving the notifications.
 In 95% of apps, this will be a User model.

 ```ruby
 class User < ActiveRecord::Base